A Guide to UCAS Clearing 2023

 UCAS has created a tool called Clearing Plus.
 This is a tool that recommends clearing courses for your child based on their application.
 This is only available if your child does not receive any University offers or does not meet the grade requirements of any of their offers.
 You can view their matches in their UCAS HUB.
 If they express an interest in a course, that university will contact them.
 Rather than just relying on Clearing Plus, we advise looking for other courses directly using the Clearing search tool on UCAS or university websites.
 You may find more attractive courses on your own, and you will need to move quickly because places will fill up.

-Adjustment (when a student achieves a higher result than predicted) will no longer be available.
+Adjustment (when a student achieves a higher result than predicted) is no longer available, as in 2022.
 Students who wish to seek a different place will be able to decline their offer and seek a new opportunity through Clearing.

-In a similar way to 2021, applicants are no longer presented with an ‘AS12’ Confirmation letter once their place is confirmed.
+In a similar way to 2021 and 2022, applicants are no longer presented with an ‘AS12’ Confirmation letter once their place is confirmed.
 Instead, they will receive details of what they need to do, and when, through their application, or directly from their university or college.

 Confirmation decisions and the CU12 Confirmation letter for UCAS Conservatoires applicants are shown in their application on UCAS.